All Episodes

 What is your next move?

-We filed a motion with the judge and we said we want to know the names of the people who did this.
+We filed a motion with the judge, and we said we want to know the names of the people who did this.

 We found out Uber they did this to Uber.

-Did they do this to Apple?
+Did they do this to Apple, Verizon?

 And they're obviously trying to cover their tracks because they tried to gag people from speaking about it.

-So we want release.
+So we want relief.

 And it seems like Microsoft did the right thing.